YongDeng05/YongDeng05.github.io/_pages/publications.md

 3. Yong Deng and Min Dong, "Memory-Rate Tradeoff for Caching With Uncoded Placement Under Nonuniform Random Demands," in IEEE Transactions on Information Theory, vol. 68, no. 12, pp. 7850-7870, Dec.
 2022, doi: 10.1109/TIT.2022.3193316.

-4. Yong Deng and Min Dong, "Memory-Rate Tradeoff for Caching With Uncoded Placement Under Nonuniform Random Demands," in IEEE Transactions on Information Theory, vol. 68, no. 12, pp. 7850-7870, Dec.
-2022, doi: 10.1109/TIT.2022.3193316.
+4. Yong Deng and Min Dong, "Fundamental Structure of Optimal Cache Placement for Coded Caching With Nonuniform Demands," in IEEE Transactions on Information Theory, vol. 68, no. 10, pp. 6528-6547, Oct.
+2022, doi: 10.1109/TIT.2022.3179266.

 6. Yong Deng and Min Dong, “Memory-Rate Tradeoff for Decentralized Caching under Nonuniform File Popularity,” in Proc.
 19th International Symposium on Modeling and Optimization in Mobile, Ad Hoc, and Wireless Networks (WiOpt), Oct.
 2021.